YoImVRS/U9_Proxy/README.md

 ### Setting up the Discord Bot

 To set up the Discord bot, you need to create a Discord bot and obtain its token.
-Replace the placeholder `'TOKEN_DEL_BOT'` in `discordBot.js` with your bot's token.
-Additionally, replace `'ID_DEL_CANAL'` with the ID of the channel where you want to log the attacks.
+Replace the placeholder `'BOT_TOKEN'` in `discordBot.js` with your bot's token.
+Additionally, replace `'CHANNEL_LOGS_ID'` with the ID of the channel where you want to log the attacks.

 ```javascript
 const botToken = 'BOT_TOKEN';